 The full report is embedded below.
 Especially relevant are the suggestions about setting expectations — telling people what they can expect to find and do on your page, and how you expect them, as fans, to interact with it.
 I also like the tips on creating timely content to keep the page fresh, including having a content calendar that helps you see if you’re following the 80/20 rule, where 80% of content is informational or entertaining and just 20% is strictly promotional (e.g. “Click here to read our Homecoming story”).

 Altimeter Group’s research found these brands use Facebook especially well: Pampers, Macy’s, Kohls and AXE.
 Next time you’re on FB, check out those pages.
 Find one thing they’re doing that your school news site could do.
 Then build your Facebook strategy, starting with setting clear expectations for you and your fans, and incorporate that good idea.
+In addition, you can also integrate online tools like the facebook friend filter to elevate your social media presence.

 Here’s the full report: